Koredotcom/docs/docs/gale/agents/agents-flows/perform-other-actions-on-the-flow-builder/create-a-new-version-of-the-flow.md

 # Create a New Version of the Flow

-You can save versions of your flows, restore the older versions, and delete a version if required.
-Once you have deployed a flow it will be shown as the Deployed version.
+You can save versions of your flows, restore older versions, and delete versions if required.
+After you have deployed a flow, it will appear on the Agents page with the status 'Deployed'.

-**To create a new version, follow these steps**:
+**Steps to create a new version**:

-1. Click the down arrow corresponding to the agents on the header of the canvas.
+1. Click the down arrow on the canvas header.

     The **Flow versions** dialog is displayed.

-1. Click the **+ icon** to save a version of the flow.
+1. To save a version of the flow, click the **+ icon**.

     <img src="../images/create-a-new-version.png" alt="Create a New Version" title="Create a New Version" style="border: 1px solid gray; zoom:80%;">

-    The **Name the Version** dialog is displayed.
+    The **Name the version** dialog is displayed.

 1. Enter a **Name** and **Description** for the flow and click **Save**.